codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-to-know-about-ansible-on-day-one.markdown

     TASK: jenkins : Get the jenkins-cli jarfile from the Jenkins server.
 ```

-## 5 - How to store sensitive information using ansible-vault
+## 5 - Use ansible-vault when you want to store sensitive information

 If one of your tasks requires sensitive information (let's say the database user and password), it's a good practice to keep this information encrypted, instead of storing it in plain text.